What is a Technical Degree and Why is it Beneficial?

 In all kinds of fields, from electronics to construction to manufacturing, technical and logistical knowledge is crucial for the job, but advancing to a management position often requires a technical degree.
 Such a degree can give you the credentials and know-how that businesses are looking for when they promote someone into a management track.

 Getting an online bachelor's in technical management can help you make that jump without interrupting your career.
 You'll gain skills by taking courses in project management, principles of management and supply chain management along with core business programs.
 There are also technical degrees in fields like information technology, computer science and many more.
 Dr. Joseph Cappa, executive director of online undergraduate business programs at Southern New Hampshire University, said students in the technical management program often already have associate degrees in technical fields such as automotive technology, construction engineering, electronic technology, manufacturing, wind power technology or another similar field.
 Some degrees are designed specifically for students who have earned an associate degree in a technical field, such as automotive, electronics, construction engineering or manufacturing.

 If that sounds like you, a technical degree program might be the way to win a big promotion, or find a position at a different firm that lets you take on a leadership role.

 Benefit #1 – Help Lead Your Company

 The benefits of seeking a management position are clear.
-The U.S. Bureau of Labor Statistics finds that construction managers, who typically need to have a bachelor's degree, earn an average salary of around $89,000 a year.
+The U.S. Bureau of Labor Statistics finds that construction managers, who typically need to have a bachelor's degree, earn a median annual salary of around $89,000 a year.
 The equivalent position in manufacturing pays about $97,000.